kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/kss_implementation.md

 | `GPIO` | One GPIO attribute entry |
 | `IPOC` | IPOC counter element |

-If `motion_state_xml_config` is not provided, the legacy RSI layout is generated automatically to keep existing applications compatible.
+If `motion_state_xml_config` is not provided, the default RSI layout is generated automatically to keep existing applications compatible.

 ### Initialization-time validation